 I have also tutored in English to GCSE standard and understand how confidence sapping and stressful the revision process is if you don’t grab it by the scruff of the neck and show it who’s boss.
 I have also seen the consequences of leaving your revision until the last minute – clue, not great grades.

 So let’s revise some of the things you need to do:

 As well as studying, allocate time within it for eating, sleeping and some leisure activities (yes, browsing Facebook, Twitter and Snapchat is not classed as revision!).
 Filling it with wall to wall studying is unrealistic and will make you just want to bin / delete the whole thing.

 2. Start weeks before.
 Not days.

 As soon as you have the dates for the exams, arguably even sooner, you should be starting your revision.
 Re-read your course notes.
 Make sure you have actually read the set texts and re-read them.
 I remember in University being told by one (possibly over zealous) English lecturer that you don’t really ‘know’ a novel until you have read it at least FIVE times.
 Clearly, this may not apply to non-fiction texts but I don’t think it’s that bad a maxim to apply!

-Go on, see if you can talk clearly about your topic for 15 minutes and illustrate your points with quotes / facts / figures on the blackboard.
+Go on, see if you can talk clearly about your topic for 15 minutes and illustrate your points with quotes, facts and figures on the blackboard.
 From MEMORY.